KellerJordan/modded-nanogpt/records/track_1_short/2025-12-11_NorMuonOptimsAndFixes/README.md

 # NorMuon & DistAdam Optimizations and Fixes

-This update includes a number of algebraic and fusion optimizations to NorMuon, as well as an important fix to the variance normalization step.
+This update includes a number of algebraic and fusion optimizations to NorMuon, as well as a fix to the variance normalization step.

+It also transposes the weight matrices, such that the Attention and MLP weights now have shape (3072, 768), which had some unintended consequences--some beneficial, others neutral.

-Fixing this issue enabled @shenberg's suggestion from the prior record of pre-multiplication of `sa_lambdas[1]` with $W^O$, which I've included in this submission.
+I was also able to incorporate @shenberg's suggestion from the prior record of pre-multiplication of `sa_lambdas[1]` with $W^O$, which I've included in this submission.

-This update also addresses a synchronization issue with the DistAdam implementation, which was causing it to send out some of the Adam weights even on non-Adam steps.

-Because Adam is primarily communication-bound, I've also modified DistAdam to make its parameter grouping and ordering more explicit (similar to NorMuon's approach) to make it easier to reason about and optimize.

 **Timings & Loss**